Klimaatlas/KAPy/docs/tutorials/Tutorial04.md

 3. Input data sources are defined via the input configuration table `./config/inputs.tsv`.
 Open this file in a text editor (e.g. `vi`).
 Each row corresponds to an input file type.
 You should be able to identify one row for CORDEX tas inputs and one for ERA5 inputs.

 4. Next, we need to modify this file to incorporate the new data inputs using a spreadsheet.
 Make the following changes, and save the file.
+Alternatively you can download a correctly formatted version of this file from [here](Tutorial04_files).

 ```
 id      srcName varName path    regex   internalVarName hasScenarios